books: Supporting your growth into your amazing, authentic self.

 Grace and Toki

 This story is for the child in all of us, about a girl on a journey who cannot remember where she is going or even her own name.
 She meets a pal of a dog, an irritable hamster and a wise rabbit, plus merry birds who travel with her and teach her about herself and life.
-By the end of her travels, she realizes the truth about things and comes home to her own divine nature.
+By the end of her travels, she comes home in a new way to herself.

 100-page novella with 35 color illustrations